 Chemoembolization for Hepatoma

-This method combines the direct delivery of chemotherapy to the tumor and the blockage of its blood supply to deprive the cancer cells of oxygen and nutrients, leading to tumor destruction.
+Transarterial Chemoembolization (TACE) is a standard treatment for primary liver tumors, particularly Hepatocellular Carcinoma (HCC).
+The method combines the delivery of chemotherapy directly to the tumor with the blockage of its blood supply to deprive cancer cells of oxygen and nutrients, thereby leading to tumor destruction.

 -

-Injecting chemotherapy directly into the tumor allows for a higher concentration of the drug at the target site, increasing the treatment's effectiveness
+Injecting chemotherapy directly into the tumor allows a higher concentration, which increases treatment efficacy.

 -